Cholpon-omur/r1soft/README.md

 # r1soft
-R1soft  Sever and Agent Installation on CentOS
+R1soft  Server and Agent Installation on CentOS